Hendrix-CS/csci285/exams/exam2.md

 ## Handin and Grading

-Turn in your Jupyter Notebooks on Moodle in the Exam 2 folder.
+Turn in your Jupyter Notebooks, and the zip of the Firefly project, on Moodle in the Exam 2 folder.

 {% include important.html content="Add readable labels to your axes,
 include a title for each graph you generate, discuss your results,